Woman suffers back injury after falling from research boat near Islamorada

-KEY WEST, Fla. - The Coast Guard was called Sunday to help a 66-year-old woman who fell from a research boat about 2 miles south of Islamorada, officials said.
+KEY WEST, Fla. - The U.S. Coast Guard was called Sunday to help a 66-year-old woman who fell from a research boat about 2 miles south of Islamorada.

-The woman suffered a back injury and had to be taken in by medevac for treatment.
+The woman suffered a back injury and had to be taken to a hospital for treatment.

 She fell from the 26-foot vessel, Irgo, about 3:30 p.m.

-A 33-foot boat operated by law enforcement officials arrived quickly and transferred the woman to waiting emergency medical services at Station Islamorada, according to a Coast Guard news release.
+A 33-foot boat operated by law enforcement officials arrived quickly and transferred the woman to waiting emergency medical services at Coast Guard Station Islamorada, according to a Coast Guard news release.

 Copyright 2019 by WPLG Local10.com - All rights reserved.